Courses and Memos

-The ATLS Student Course presents a systematic and organized approach to assessing and managing the multi-injured patient.
+The ATLS 10 Edition Student Hybrid Course presents a systematic and organized approach to assessing and managing the multi-injured patient.
 The course objectives include:

 ATLS® was first introduced in the US and abroad in 1980.
 Its courses provide you with a safe and reliable method for immediate management of injured patients.
 The course teaches you how to assess a patient’s condition, resuscitate and stabilize him or her, and determine if his or her needs exceed a facility’s capacity.
 Inter hospital transfer and assurance of optimal patient care during transfer is also covered.
 An ATLS course provides an easy method to remember for evaluation and treatment of a trauma victim.

-The NB Trauma Program invites physicians to register for this 2 ½ day course that provides physicians with a measurable, comprehensive and reproducible system of trauma assessment and critical interventions for the patient with multiple injuries.
+Trauma NB invites physicians to register for this 1 ½ day hybrid course that includes a component of mandatory online completion of pre-course modules.
+This course provides physicians with a measurable, comprehensive and reproducible system of trauma assessment and critical interventions for the patient with multiple injuries.

 Enrollment is limited and registration is first-come, first-served basis, upon receipt of full payment.

 The American College of Surgeons is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for physicians.